claudiosegala/whisper-client/README.md

 ```

+Then you can reference the `token.json` file in you code and be able to talk with whisper.
+Other commands will become available in the near future.

-To avoid defining multiple same-purpose environment variables, use the `CLIENT_ENV_PREFIX` environment variable to reuse them in your app and `whisper-client` utility.
+**Extra**: To avoid defining multiple same-purpose environment variables, use the `CLIENT_ENV_PREFIX` environment variable to reuse them in your app and in the `whisper-client` utility.